Dallas Cowboys vs. New York Giants NFL Week 15 Odds, Plays and Insights for December 19, 2021

 - Dallas has 10 wins against the spread in 13 games this year.

-- The Cowboys have yet to cover the spread this season when favored by 10 points or more.

-- Dallas' games this year have eclipsed the over/under six times in 13 opportunities (46.2%).
+- Dallas' games this year have hit the over six times in 13 opportunities (46.2%).

-- When Dallas scores more than 23.8 points, it is 8-1 against the spread and 7-2 overall.
+- When Dallas puts up more than 23.8 points, it is 8-1 against the spread and 7-2 overall.

-- When Dallas picks up more than 369.7 yards, the team is 9-1 against the spread and 8-2 overall.
+- In games that Dallas piles up over 369.7 yards, the team is 9-1 against the spread and 8-2 overall.

-- The Cowboys have 18 giveaways this season, while the Giants have 19 takeaways.
+- The Cowboys have turned the ball over 18 times this season, one fewer than the Giants have forced (19).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with the Giants.